A woman out in the world

 I have wondered if we’re entering a period in which the line between valuing a woman in the face of mistreatment and valuing her because of that mistreatment is blurring; if the legitimate need to defend women from unfair criticism has morphed into an illegitimate need to defend women from criticism categorically; if it’s become possible to praise a woman specifically because she is criticized—for that featureless fact alone.

 Not all the essays are compelling, but it’s worth your time overall.
-It deals with how much the internet makes us who we are, modern feminism’s limitations due to a lack of imagination, and the optimization of beauty for success in a rampantly capitalist society, among other things.
+It deals with how much the internet makes us who we are, modern feminism’s limitations due to a lack of imagination, and the optimisation of beauty for success in a rampantly capitalist society, among other things.

 Lauren Oyler has a biting review of Tolentino and her book, also equally worth reading.
 I think it would be hard for most of us not to feel implicated too.